Francis de Sales: Return to Savoy

 In 1592, de Sales received his doctorate in law and theology and made up his mind to become a priest.
 He made a pilgrimage to Loreto, Italy, famous for its Basilica Della Santa Casa (Shrine of the Holy House) and then returned home to Savoy.
 As the eldest son and heir, he held the title of Seigneur de Villeroget.
 The Senate of Chambéry admitted him as a lawyer.
 Meanwhile, his father secured various positions for Francis, including an appointment as a senator.
 His father also chose a wealthy noble heiress as his bride, but Francis refused to marry, preferring to stay focused on his chosen path.
 His father initially refused to accept that Francis had chosen the priesthood rather than fulfill his expectations with a political-military career.
 His cousin, Canon Louis de Sales, persuaded the Bishop of Geneva, Claude de Granier, to obtain for Francis the position of provost of the cathedral chapter of Geneva, a post in the patronage of the pope.
 It was the highest office in the diocese; M. de Boisy yielded.
 After signing over to his younger brother, Louis, his title and right of succession, Francis was ordained in 1593.

 Priest and provost

-Because the Calvinists controlled Geneva, the bishop resided about twenty miles south, in Annecy.
+Because Geneva was controlled by the Calvinist Republic of Geneva, the bishop resided about twenty miles south, in Annecy.
 De Sales preached in the Cathedral of Annecy, at parish churches and before confraternities.
 He was an effective speaker; his voice was deep and rich in tone and his speech somewhat slow and measured.
 His sermons were comparatively short and without the customary displays of erudition.
 He avoided controversy and focused on a particular point of duty, a specific virtue or the correction of some vice.
 The cathedral chapter recommended that although he was only twenty-seven years of age, the provost be named Grand Penitentiary of the diocese, with the result that de Sales found himself taking many more confessions.